influxdata/docs-v2/content/flux/v0.x/function-types.md

 {{% /note %}}

 #### Aggregates
-Flux's aggregate transformations take values from an input table and aggregate them in some way.
+Flux aggregate functions are [transformations](#transformations) aggregate values from input tables in some way.
 Output tables contain a single row with the aggregated value.

-Aggregate operations output a table for every input table they receive.
+Aggregate transformations output a table for every input table they receive.

-You must provide a column to aggregate.
-Any output table will have the following properties:
+Each output table from an aggregate function will:

-- It always contains a single record.
+- Contain a single record.
-- It will have the same group key as the input table.
+- Have the same [group key](/flux/v0.x/get-started/data-model/#group-key) as the input table.
-- It will contain a column for the provided aggregate column.
+- Contain the an aggregated column.
   The column label will be the same as the input table.
-  The type of the column depends on the specific aggregate operation.
+  The column data type depends on the specific aggregate operation.
   The value of the column will be `null` if the input table is empty or the input column has only `null` values.
+- Drop all columns that are:
+  - not in the group key
-- It will not have a `_time` column.
+  - not the aggregated column

+**The following aggregate functions are available:**

 {{< list-all-functions filters="aggregates" >}}